funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     Switch the value the production of output files.
         Default value: :code:`False`

-Want to disable the production of the outputed files?
+Want to disable the production of the outputted files?
 This argument is for you!

 :code:`-nl` | :code:`--no-logs`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^